faaabio1618/filippi.dev/tutorials/carrier-service-and-functions/index.markdown

 ### Input

-To implement a function the first this is always to define the input, we modify the `src/run.graphql`:
+To implement a function, the initial step is always defining the input, hence we modify the `src/run.graphql`:

 ```graphql
 query RunInput {